adkatrit/spotify-roulette/README.md

 spotify-roulette
 ================

-A button that opens a completely random spotify track.
+Get completely random spotify tracks.

 The code is a little messy but it's short and sweet.
 [Spotify Roulette](http:/dream.ai)